jayshreeanand/croak-clash/README.md

 # Contract address

-The CreatorHub contract is deployed at address: https://explorer.creatorchain.io/address/0x9F5F1fc029754A85B6FA891A0BC71fe1e26DfC1A
+The CrossfiConnect contract is deployed at address: https://explorer.creatorchain.io/address/0x9F5F1fc029754A85B6FA891A0BC71fe1e26DfC1A

 View master contract on Creator Testnet explorer